 As promised, here is my photographic step by step.
-Aren’t you glad you’re not wasting all this printer ink 4real?!
-You can click on the photos to see any of them larger and I have also posted them in a flickr set with the instructions if that’s more your style.
+Aren’t you glad you’re not wasting all this printer ink?
 I apologize that one or two of the photos are a bit blurry, trying to take macro photos while posing fabric in low light is definitely not the easiest thing to do.
-I had to call in my professional photographer for a few shots that required two hands on the fabric.

-5. Next is the pocket placement.
+- Next is the pocket placement.
 This is much easier if you do it now than sticking it on at the end.
-Fold the top edge over 1/4″ the 1/4″ again, stitch along the folded edge.
+Fold the top edge over ¼” then ¼” again, stitch along the folded edge.

 Note : Now you will sew the side and shoulder seams together.
 If your fabric is thin and you would like to use French seams as I did here to give a good clean finish follow steps 9-14 here, otherwise continue as directed in Step 7 of the Instruction sheet.

-12. Trim the seam allowance in half to prevent any fabric from sticking out of the seam once you seal
+- Trim the seam allowance in half to prevent any fabric from sticking out of the seam once you seal

 Now for the armhole + neck binding.
 The steps for both armholes and the neck are the same, so start with one armhole as I did here and repeat these steps for each opening.

-22. Once your binding is pressed up you are all set to understitch.
+- Once your binding is pressed up you are all set to understitch.
 Stitch through the seam allowance and binding about 1/8″ away from the seam line.
 This will help you neatly bind your edges by forcing the seam to neatly roll just inside of the garment so that no seams are visible on the front of your top.
-Dude, it looks so pro this way, I promise.
-Haha.

-27. That armhole is done!
+- That armhole is done!
 Now just repeat steps 17-27 for the other armhole and the neckline and you’re golden.
-Press that sucker and wear it out.
-Boo yah!
+Press and wear it out!